Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Automatic-Manual SBST for

 \emph{Fitness Assessment} (\phase{3}). \NAMESIMULINK computes fitness measure $\fitness(\outputs)$ associated with the output of the system execution.
-Notice that since connections within the \simulink model can directly connect inports to outports, fitness measures can also use information from inputs signals to guide the search. \NAMESIMULINK implements the \NAME framework by enabling the computation of the fitness measure as explained in steps \phase{4} - \phase{6}.
+Note that since connections within the \simulink model can directly connect inports to outports, fitness measures can also use information from input signals to guide the search. \NAMESIMULINK implements the \NAME framework by enabling the computation of the fitness measure as explained in steps \phase{4} - \phase{6}.

 \NAME \emph{Fitness} (\phase{4}).
-It is a function that combines the values computed by the manually defined and automatically generated fitness functions as follows:
+It is a function that combines the values computed by the manually defined and automatically generated fitness functions.
+An example of a fitness function that linearly combines the values assumed by the manually defined and automatically generated fitness functions is as follows:

 where $p$ is a parameter within the range $[0,1]$. \NAMESIMULINK considers solely the value of the automatic fitness when $p = 1$, and solely the value of the manual fitness when $p = 0$.
-The higher the value of $p$, the more the automatic fitness value is prioritized.
-The lower the value of $p$, the more the manual fitness value is prioritized.
-For example, engineers may set the parameter $p$ to the value $0.5$ to equally prioritize manual and automatic fitness measures when analyzing the AT model.
+The automatic fitness value is prioritized more for higher values of $p$, while the manual fitness value is prioritized more for lower values.
+Engineers may set the parameter $p$ to the value $0.5$ to equally prioritize manual and automatic fitness measures when analyzing the AT model.
+An analysis of how the parameter $p$ affects the performance of the framework is presented in Section \ref{sec:evaluation}.

-Notice that \NAMESIMULINK can use more complex functions to combine the manual and automatic fitness measures or it can dynamically change the fitness function during the search (e.g.,~\cite{xu2018dynamic}).
+\NAMESIMULINK can use more complex functions to combine the manual and automatic fitness measures, and it can dynamically change the fitness function during the search (e.g.,~\cite{xu2018dynamic}).
+How engineers can customize the \NAME \emph{Fitness} based on their needs is discussed in the next sections.

-\emph{Automatic Fitness} (\phase{5}). \NAMESIMULINK enables engineers to automatically generate fitness functions from a requirement~$\requirement$ expressed using a temporal logic-based formalism, such as Signal Temporal Logic~(STL)~\cite{maler2004monitoring} or Restricted Signals First-Order Logic (RFOL)~\cite{menghi2019generating}.
-For example, consider requirement AT1 that specifies that the value of the \texttt{Speed} output signal shall be lower than $120$rpm for every instant within $[0,20]$ time interval.
+\emph{Automatic Fitness} (\phase{5}). \NAMESIMULINK enables engineers to automatically generate fitness functions from a requirement~$\requirement$ expressed using a logic-based formalism, such as Signal Temporal Logic~(STL)~\cite{maler2004monitoring} or Restricted Signals First-Order Logic (RFOL)~\cite{menghi2019generating}.
+For example, consider requirement AT1 that specifies that the value of the \texttt{Speed} output signal shall be lower than $120$mph for every instant within $[0,20]$ time interval.
 The requirement can be expressed in STL as